othercriteria/StochasticBlockmodel/README.md

+*The focus of this project has shifted radically since I've last taken a thorough look at it.
+The primary challenge addressed is dealing with network sparsity, where of the O(N^2) in a network on N actors, only O(N) edges might be present.
+Algorithms for inference based on (approximate) conditional inference appear effective in many cases.*

 Networks seems like a somewhat propitious environment for learning as, in some sense, we have O(N^2) observations for networks on N individuals.
 However, model complexity may also grow as O(N) so we are potentially faced with a nuisance parameter problem.

 I'm also trying to make sense of the theorems described in [2] and [4] concerning confidence sets for the learned parameter.